inex/birdseye/README.md

 ## Rationale

-Historically, IXPs made route collector and route server information available via looking glasses.
-Over the past few years, many IXPs have selected Bird as their route server / collector BGP daemon for a number of good reasons.
+Historically, IXPs made route collector and route server information available via looking-glasses.
+Over the past few years, many IXPs have selected BIRD as their route server / collector BGP daemon for a number of good reasons.

-Bird is however lacking an API to allow IXPs to provide thise same looking glass type tools.
-More over, this also affects an IXP's ability to monitor these routing daemons and member sessions to them.
+BIRD lacks an API to allow IXPs to provide these looking glass type tools.
+Moreover, this also affects an IXP's ability to monitor these routing daemons and peering participant sessions to them.

 In a typical IXP, there will be six daemons per peering LAN:

  * two route servers and one route collector
- * a daemon per protocol
+ * separate daemon for ipv4 and ipv6

-Having looked at existing Bird LG implementations, I could not identify one that met my requirements.
-Specifically:
+Having looked at existing BIRD LG implementations, INEX could not identify one that was designed with security in mind.
+Bird's Eye was written with security as a primary consideration.

-1. One that could be bent to meet my requires in less time to (re)create this micro-service;
-2. Fitted my skill set for such bending (primarily PHP);
-3. Assured security.

 ## Security

-As this is intended to be deployed on IXP's route servers / route collectors, security is vital.
-In that regard, I have made the following considerations:
+As this is intended to be deployed on an IXP's route server / route collector, security is vital.
+In that regard, the following considerations have been made:

 * Natural rate limiting via caching by default.
 All queries are cached for a (configurable) period of at least one minute.
-This means the most you can hit the Bird daemon for a specific request is once / minute.
+This means the most you can hit the BIRD daemon for a specific request is once per minute.
 * Built in rate limiter for queries that take variable parameters (e.g. route lookup).
 * Strict parameter parsing and checking.
-* Bundled `birdc` bash script for safe use via sudo (web process will require this to access the Bird socket).
+* Bundled `birdc` bash script for safe use via sudo - the web process will require this to access the BIRD socket.
-* `birdc` executed in *restricted* mode (allows show commands only).
+* `birdc` executed in *restricted* mode, to allow ''show'' commands only.

-This API was not designed with the notion of making it publically available. *It can be, but probably for route collectors rather than route servers in production.* Ideally it would be run on an internal private network and fronted by one of the looking glass frontends above that consume this API.
+This API was not designed with the notion of making it publicly available.
+Ideally it would be run on an internal private network and fronted by one of the looking glass frontends above that consume this API, thereby providing multiple levels of API parameter validation.

 ## Outlook

-In an ideal world, this micro-service will be deprecated once the good folks who develop Bird release a version with a HTTP JSON API built in.
+In an ideal world, this micro-service will be deprecated once the BIRD developers release a version with a built-in HTTP JSON API.
 This is a (hopefully) temporary solution to plug a gap.

 ## Installation